 “Fine,” he said.

-We made some small talk about the game on TV.
+We made some small talk about the college football game on TV.

-Just then a nurse leaving the room turned out a light.
+A nurse leaving the room turned out a light.

-“Did you see that?”, he said, “I did that with my mind.”
+“Did you see that?” he said, “I did that with my mind.”

-I knew then he was still in trouble.
+The hair on the back of my neck stood at attention and saluted.

-In the hall, we asked the doctor a few questions, then told him the Sgt’s mom was on the way.
+In the hall, we asked the doctor a few questions, then told him the Sergeant’s mom was on the way.
 We’d found out earlier the dad was on a hunting trip in Oregon.

 We then went to the waiting room and waited.
-The kind of wait where you want to get an answer, some news of a resolution, but are just as afraid of the answer as you are anxious to get it because you know it is life-changing.
+I had plenty of training in the Air Force in waiting.
+I had spent many lifetimes waiting; in lines for shots, for the bus, for orders, for food, promotion test results, and countless planes.
+But this was different.
+Nothing prepared a person for this type of waiting.

-At 2330 hours his mom and sister entered the waiting room, obviously frazzled, and exhausted, and worried.
-Looking at them, both with wide, red eyes, teetering on the edge of panic, and looking like they might fall into its abyss any second, I wondered what it might have been like to drive that long not knowing, maybe thinking the worst.
-Three and a half hours of driving the speed limit while your brain screams “Step on it”.
-Hours of speculating, hours with no information.
+At 2330 hours Sergeant Hollenbach’s mom and sister arrived looking frazzled, exhausted, and worried.
+His mom appeared calm, but in her eyes, I could see she was a hairsbreadth away from panic, fragile as if a puff of air would send her over the edge.
+She had endured three and a half hours of driving while her brain screamed “Step on it”.
+She had hours of speculating.
+Hours with no information.

-I could see it would be cruel for me to make her wait one more minute.
 We stood in the center of the room facing each other, perhaps a foot apart.

-I looked in her soft, watery, exhausted eyes and said “Your son attempted suicide.
+I looked in her soft, watery, exhausted eyes and saw she wanted an answer.
+I said “Your son attempted suicide.
 The doctor is with him now.
 I am told it is serious.”

-I saw the light in her eyes flicker while a piece of white-hot shrapnel pierced her heart.
+I saw the light in her eyes flicker.
+A piece of white-hot shrapnel pierced her heart.
 But she remained standing.
 Watching her, I felt it too.
 A sharp piece sliced into my guts.
-I was a parent to a boy about his age.
-Her sixteen-year-old daughter slowly collapsed on the couch behind her.
+I was a parent of a boy about his age.
+Her sixteen-year-old daughter, his sister, collapsed on the couch behind her, limp, like an old rag doll with half its stuffing gone.

 “I knew it”, his mom replied.

 Another piece of shrapnel, this time false guilt, cut deep inside her.
-False because she couldn’t possibly have known beforehand.
-Hindsight can be cruel.
+Hindsight is cruel and attacks without remorse.

-“I’ll get the doctor,” I said, “George will stay with you”
+“I’ll get the doctor,” I said, “Chief Flosk will stay with you.”

-The doctor took Sgt.
-Hollerbach’s mom to the room while he explained the situation.
+The doctor took Sergeant Hollerbach’s mom to the room while he explained the situation.

-We stayed with them for a few hours, got them some Hardees burgers, and I explained who to contact and what benefits were available.
+We stayed with his mom and sister for a few hours, and got them some Hardees burgers, and explained who to contact and what benefits were available.
 We left around 0130.
-We’d have to sleep fast to be ready for formation in the morning.
-The world does not pause to give us time to resolve our personal tragedies.

-The next morning, I was elated to find Sgt Hollerbach had survived.
+The next morning, I was surprised and elated to find Sergeant Hollerbach had survived.
 I relayed the good news to his crew and leadership.

-We didn’t hear anything from the Sgt for a while.
+We didn’t hear anything from the Sergeant for a while.
 We just marked him as authorized absent in the rolls.
-Then, two months later, I received a call from MSgt Egretne.
+Then, two months later, I received a call from Master Sergeant Egretne.

-“I just got a call from Sgt Hollerbach,” he said
+“I just got a call from Sergeant Hollerbach,” he said.

 “That’s great,” I replied, “How’s he doing?”

-“He wants to visit,” replied MSgt Egretne.
+“He wants to visit,” he replied.

-“That would be great,” I replied.
+“That would be great,” I replied without hesitation.

 I wish I had the words to describe the reunion.
-Sgt Hollerbach was surrounded by his buddies; guys he’d deployed with, who knew him well.
-Joy and relief were as real as the walls, the floor, and the ceiling, and I felt like I could reach out and touch it.
+Sergeant Hollerbach was surrounded by his buddies; guys he’d deployed with, who knew him.
+Together they’d shared bad food, hard cots, hot tents, and harsh weather.
+But also cold beers, bad jokes, and good times.
+Their faces reflected joy and relief as if it were the sunlight itself.
 There were hugs and laughter and ribbing and slaps on the shoulder.
 I watched from the corner of the room, not wanting to intrude.